konradrozycki/Frontend-coding-challenge/README.md

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.

-# Assumptions

-I assumed that we need to only show our decision tree and I don't have to make it in for every scenario.

 # Design decisions made

 I did not attended any web-design classes, so how this app looks could be better.